Anyone can contribute to The Roar and have their work featured alongside some of Australia’s most prominent sports journalists.

-Eight teams will make the finals series for the 2017 Super Rugby season.
-The team that finishes the top of each conference will immediately make it into the finals, with the final four positions to be determined by the teams with the most points, with three ‘wildcards’ coming from the Australian and New Zealand Conferences, and one coming from the South African conference.
+Eight teams qualify for the Super Rugby finals.
+The team that finishes the top of each conference will immediately make it into the finals, with the other five positions awarded to the five next best teams, regardless of division.

 If teams finish on the same number of points, the team with the most wins, followed by better for and against (total points scored minus total points against) will take the higher position on the ladder.